duderstadt-lab/mars-docs/tutorials/MarsTo/open-a-Molecule-Archive-in-Python.md

 cd tutorials
 ```
 For people who are not familiar with the cd command an example is given.
 Lets say the folder of interest is located inside the folder
 called my_documents (The file path would look something like this /Users/your_name/my_documents/tutorials).
 When a terminal window is opened the working directory is the users name ("your_name").
 Now one has to navigate first in the my_documents directory with "cd my_documents".
-To go one layer deeper
-one has to type "cd tutorials".
+To go one layer deeper one has to type "cd tutorials".
 Basically the cd command navigates to the specified layer which lays deeper in the file path.
-With "cd .." one can go one layer out.
+With "cd .." one can go one layer out again.

 5. Create the environment:
 ```terminal